Jay-Ferguson/JayFergSiteGatsby/src/projects/jekyll.md

 github: https://github.com/Jay-Ferguson
 ---

-Updated website for Monark Silks wholsale and direct to customer website, using Jekyll static site generation, and bootstrap.
-This design incorporated animated modals to display all their product images.
+Utilizing Jekyll static site generation, bootstrap, and SCSS I created a responsive website for Monark Silks wholsale and direct to customer website, This design incorporated animated modals to display all their product images.